 ## What is the Model Context Protocol (MCP)?

-- Resources: Static or dynamic files or data the model can request.
+- Resources: static or live files and data the model can request.

-- Prompts: Templated messages that guide the model's output.
+- Prompts: templated messages that shape the model's output.

 ## Understanding the Basics of MCP Communication

-Before diving into code, it’s essential to understand how models interact with your server.
-MCP servers operate over transports like `stdio`, `http`, or `websocket`.
-A host like Cursor will send JSON-based requests, and your server responds with tool results, prompt content, or resource data.
+Before writing code, it helps to know how a model reaches your server.
+MCP servers run over transports like `stdio`, `http`, or `websocket`, and a host such as Cursor sends JSON-RPC requests.
+Your server answers with tool results, prompt content, or resource data.

 ## Why Use MCP Instead of Other APIs?

-This makes it ideal for prototyping, teaching, internal tools, and research-driven interfaces.
+That makes it a strong fit for prototyping, teaching, internal tools, and research interfaces.
+Before building any tools, set up a clean Python environment.

 ## Setting Up Your Python Environment